Ricketts announces tighter restrictions on public gatherings, emergency steps to aid laid-off workers

 “I know we’re breaking the hearts of brides,” Ricketts said.
 “I’m encouraging them to be flexible.”

-Ricketts said the new steps are designed to stem the spread of the coronavirus to those who are elderly or have underlying health issues that could lead to hospitalization and even death.
+Ricketts said the new steps are designed to stem the spread of the coronavirus to those who are elderly or have underlying health problems that could lead to hospitalization and even death.

 Also on Monday, state prison officials announced that visits to inmates were being suspended to limit the spread of the coronavirus to prisoners, of which hundreds are elderly and some are confined in crowded cells.